yjq8812/efficientSegmentation/README.md

 V. Gulshan, C. Rother, A. Criminisi, A. Blake and A. Zisserman Geodesic Star Convexity for Interactive Image Segmentation, CVPR, 2010.

 Run directly main.m first.
 It by defaut runs on a preprocessed and downsampled dataset "Sampled690.mat".

-- One can change the dataset in mainInit.m in order to use the OriginalData.mat, which takes longer time.
+One can change the dataset in mainInit.m in order to use the OriginalData.mat, which takes longer time.

+(2) main functions:

+-- main.m: overall running function;
+-- mainInit.m: parameter settings, load/prepare the data, splitting train/val/test, etc.;
+-- mainTrain.m: trainning cases, save trained weight vector;
+-- implement_SOSVM_Learning.m: SVM settings, callback functions;
+-- GeneralCalassifier_SOSVM.m: SVM oracle, cutting plane method;

-(2) customer loss functions and its optimization:
+(3) customer loss functions and its optimization:

 (i) Define your loss function in customLossFunction.m following the specific format.

 (ii) Use your loss function in mainInit.m with the name your defined.

-(iii) '8connected' is the loss in the paper.
+(iii) '8connected' is the loss in our paper.

 - Rerun the prepocessing